trywilco/wilco-docs/docs/building-your-quest/github-actions.md

         - [jest.config.js]
         - [jest-puppeteer.config.js]

-- `cmd`: In most cases, using the default `capabilities` and test commands should be enough, but sometimes there is a need for custom commands. `cmd` can take array of commands, each command will add an action with the structure:
+- `cmd`: In most cases, using the default `capabilities` and test commands should be enough, but sometimes there is a need for custom commands. `cmd` can take an array of commands, each command will add an action with the structure:

     ```yaml
       cmd: